 - optional_variables: list[str]

 A list of the names of the variables for placeholder or MessagePlaceholder that are optional.
-These variables are auto inferred from the prompt and user need not provide them.

 - input_types: Dict[str, Any]

 A dictionary of the types of the variables the prompt template expects.
-If not provided, all variables are assumed to be strings.

 - output_parser: BaseOutputParser | None